 - Sometimes Luka can read only part of a series, such as only 2 of 3 Grace 说 books.

-- If there are different versions of a popular book (eg, The Giving Tree), Luka’s narration might be slightly different by chance depending on what book you have.
-However, most of our books seemed to have the correct word-for-word narration.
+- If a popular book has various versions (eg, The Giving Tree), Luka’s narration might be slightly different by chance depending on what book you have.
+However, most of our books match Luka’s narration word-for-word.

 - The music wing defaults to English songs and nursery rhymes, but I wish that it defaulted to Chinese, which is the preferred language that I selected in the APP.

-- Currently, Chinese and English song selection is limited to nursery rhymes.
+- Currently, the song selection is limited to English and Chinese nursery rhymes.
 I wish there were kid-friendly pop, rock, and hip-hop music that would appeal to older kids and parents.

 Despite the aformentioned shortcomings, I was very happy to see the overwhelming positive effects of Luka on my children.